The New York Times Connections: Gameplay

-A partially completed game of Connections from March 12, 2024 (left) and a completed game from July 31, 2025 (right).
+A partially completed game (March 12, 2024) and a completed game (July 31, 2025) of Connections.
 The remaining answers for the partial game are: "Also, And, Plus, With" in green for "Including", and "Daddy, Harlem, Howl, If" in purple for "Famous poems".
-In the completed game, the theme words also happen to correspond with the game's color/difficulty scale (with yellow said to be the least difficult, and purple the most).
+In the completed game, the theme words also correspond to the game's color/difficulty scale (with yellow said to be the least difficult, and purple the hardest).

 In Connections, the goal is to divide a grid of sixteen terms into four groups of four such that the terms in each group belong to a specific category (e.g., "dog", "cat", "fish", and "parrot" for the category "Household Pets").
 The categories may involve wordplay such as palindromes or homophones, increasing the difficulty.
+Red herrings frequently occur, with groups of four which seemingly belong together (such as "north", "south", "east" and "west") but are actually to be sorted into different categories based on different, more subtle connections with other words.
 When a player successfully identifies a group, its category is revealed along with a color-coded difficulty level: categories are rated yellow, green, blue, or purple, with yellow being the most straightforward and purple being the most difficult.
 Each Connections game has one category from each difficulty level.

-The puzzle on April 1, 2024 (April Fools' Day in some countries) used emojis instead of words.
-For April Fools' Day of 2025, the game consisted of all symbols.
+The puzzle on April 1, 2024 (April Fools' Day) used emojis instead of words.
+For April Fools' Day in 2025, the game consisted of symbols and letters.
+For April Fool's Day in 2026, the game used different fonts, colors, and plays on words.

+For the 1,000th edition of Connections on March 7, 2026, the puzzle used a symbol of the game's icon for one of the playing tiles.

 Development

-The games department of the Times hosts an annual game jam in which participants suggest ideas for upcoming games to release to the website.
+The games department of The New York Times hosts an annual game jam in which participants suggest ideas for upcoming games to release to the website.
 Connections had been in development for a year before releasing in its beta phase on June 12, 2023.
-Wyna Liu, editor of the Times and Connectionss puzzles, was inspired by cartoonist Robert Leighton, who made puzzles involving wordplay.
+The puzzles are written by Wyna Liu, who is also a crossword editor at The New York Times.
+Liu cited cartoonist Robert Leighton as an inspiration for lateral and visual word play.

 Several people associated with Only Connect, a British television quiz show, have commented on the similarity between Connections and the Connecting Wall segment of the program.